 If your kid’s school has uniforms you may want to consider shopping secondhand.
-Often kids grow out of uniform clothes before they even get wear and tear.
-You can also shop thrift sales, secondhand stores, and yard sales for supplies and needs at a fraction of the cost of new.
-ThredUp, eBay and even Facebook offer ways to save online, while you may try Facebook or your local neighborhood group for freebies.
+Often kids grow out of uniform clothes before they even begin to show signs of wear and tear.
+You can shop thrift sales, secondhand stores, and yard sales for supplies and needs at a fraction of the cost of new.
+Sites like ThredUp, and eBay and offer ways to save online, while you may try Facebook Market place or your local neighborhood groups to look for freebies.

 Tip #6: Embrace spending where it counts.

 While there are plenty of ways to cut costs and save on back-to-school there are a few ways I don’t recommend cutting back.
-Good shoes and a great backpack should last all year (and the backpack should last multiple years!).
+Good shoes and a great backpack are a must and they should last all year ( the backpack could last multiple years!)
 We always plan to spend a little extra to support our school and teachers, too.
 Whether it’s buying extra tissues for the classroom or contributing to funds that go back to students or into the school it’s important to give back to the places and people that give our kids so much.

 What are some ways you curb back-to-school spending?